inflection-engineering/website/src/homepage-carousel/1-why-us.md

 cta:
   title: Learn more
   link: /pages/why-us
+summary: |
+  When you need a step change but lack the deputy to run with it, when firefighting steals your space to lead, or when opportunity demands swift action.
+We are your experienced operators ready to deliver.
+We'll help you build the plan, then execute it alongside you, freeing you to focus on what matters most.
 ---

 Sometimes your business needs a step change.
 You know what you need done, but you’re missing the great deputy who could run with it - you just haven’t the time to do this well alone. **This is where we deliver** as your disposable, experienced, safe-hands operators.